nbc-bravo/drupal-amp/README.md

 #### Content information (required)
 * Ensure all fields are completed with appropriate token values.
 * Some fields have character length restrictions to keep in mind.
 Tokens like [node:title] and [node:summary] will be automatically truncated to meet those character limits.
 If you want more control, you may want to create fields on your content type(s) where editors can provide short titles and summaries.
 * Take special note of the image field, as that typically varies per content type.
-You must provide an image field for each content type if you want that content type to appear in Top Stories listings.
+You must provide an image field for each content type if you want that content type to appear in Top Stories on Google Search.

-#### View AMP Metadata JSON
+#### Verify Structured Data from JSON file
-* After all AMP Metadata settings are completed, view a node for an AMP-enabled content type that has content necessary for AMP Metadata (such as an image field).
+* After all AMP Metadata settings are completed on the AMP Metadata configuration screen at `/admin/config/content/amp/metadata`, view a node for an AMP-enabled content type that has content necessary for AMP Metadata (such as an image field).
 * Make sure you are using the most recent version of AMP Theme.
 * When you view source on that node, you should see JSON in the head section of your HTML.
 * Compare the JSON with the guidelines available at https://developers.google.com/search/docs/data-types/articles.